inedit00/profiling-php-training/README.md

 ## Deployment of this repository
 If you want to deploy the content of this repository to an EC2 instance follow these simple steps.
-Go to the AWS Console and start a new EC2 micro instance.
+Go to the AWS Console and start a new EC2 micro instance with Ubuntu 16.04 AMI.
 Choose the default VPC.
 To be able to later access the machine, create a new pair of SSH keys or choose an already existing pair.
 Wait for it to be available.

 While this happens, install on your Vagrant [Ansible](https://docs.ansible.com/ansible/) with the [Ansistrano](https://github.com/ansistrano/deploy) and [Blackfire](https://galaxy.ansible.com/detail#/role/3201) roles